 Key interlocks should not be mounted so that the lock cylinder is upside down.
 The interlock is mounted correctly when the word YALE on the lock cylinder is right side up as viewed from the front.
 If desired, the lock may be mounted on its side so that the word YALE is vertical.
-The interlock is mounted incorrectly when the word $\exists \exists \forall \lambda$ is upside down.
+The interlock is mounted incorrectly when the word $\exists \exists \forall X is upside down.$ specify the interlocks and related equipment he needs.

-The following pages describe the dimensions and uses of the commonly used standard interlock units manufactured by R&IE. Following these descriptive pages are 20 pages of application ideas for key interlocking.
+The following pages describe the dimensions and uses of the commonly used standard interlock units.

-The designer or engineer, having familiarized himself with the fundamentals of key interlocking, may readily devise his own system layout.
-By consulting the descriptive pages, he can specify the interlocks and related equipment he needs.
-A complete sample order is filled out on Page 16.
+The designer or engineer. having familiarized himself with the fundamentals of key interlocking, may readily devise his own system layout.
+By consulting the descriptive pages, he can